G3-Criteria and Applications

 In the case~\ref{itii:amp}, the normal bundle $\eN_{W_g/\YY}$ is quotient of $\eN_{g\VV/\XX}$, thus ample.
-By excess intersection, $[W_g]^2\neq0$ so it's strongly movable (hence G2 in $\YY$).
-In the case~\ref{itii:int}, $[W_g]^2\neq0$ is assumed, yields again the G2 property.
+We deduce that $[W_g]^2\neq0$ and $W_g\subset\YY$ is G2.
+In the case~\ref{itii:int}, $[W_g]^2\neq0$ is assumed, so the strong mobility (cf. Lemma~\ref{lm:conn-mov}) yields the G2 property, again.
 In both cases we proved (see Claim~1) that $W_g\cap D_\YY\neq\emptyset$.
-The Corollary follows from Theorem~\ref{thm:g3}. \end{m-proof}
+The conclusion follows from Theorem~\ref{thm:g3}. \end{m-proof}